jstaf/yummy-security/README.md

 this may not be desirable.
 Perhaps uptime is critical and you want to update as little as possible to avoid accidentally breaking things.
-It would be much nicer if we could install *only* security updates and nothing else. `yummy-security` is designed to make the process of performing security-only updates on CentOS.
+It would be much nicer if we could install *only* security updates and nothing else. `yummy-security` is designed to make the process of performing security-only updates on CentOS a less painful process.

 ## What about yum-plugin-security and yum-cron?